Stacked Markets

 Why does the CLOB matter for VWAP execution?

 A central limit order book gives you transparent, real-time depth at discrete price levels.
 You can read available liquidity before sizing a child order.
-On an AMM, you are pricing against a formula, not a book — VWAP execution is not meaningful there.
-The CLOB structure is a prerequisite.
+An AMM does not provide this.
+VWAP execution on a CLOB is meaningful because you can see and respond to actual depth.
+On an AMM, you are pricing against a formula, not a book.

 Does Stacked Markets hold my collateral when running a VWAP schedule?